shubhekshaadhikari/Web-design/README.md

 # webdesign

-Cloning login page of website using HTML,CSS for mobile screen according to Figma Template
+Cloning login page of website and making responsive Using HTML,CSS for mobile screen according to Figma Template